 As many as 40% of women in the U.S. live with symptoms of overactive bladder (OAB).
 OAB is a group of urinary symptoms most commonly associated with the urge to urinate, the need to frequently urinate, and occasionally urinary leakage.
 It is not a normal part of aging.
 OAB can have a significant impact on your quality of life.
 It can disrupt your work, sleep and even your social life.
 It doesn’t have to be that way.

 We offer many medical options for OAB.
-When medicine is not sufficient, we can offer multiple other surgical or procedural interventions including Botox injections, Percutaneous Tibial Nerve Stimulation (PTNS) and Interstim.
+When medication is not sufficient, we offer multiple other surgical or procedural interventions including Botox® injections, Percutaneous Tibial Nerve Stimulation (PTNS) including implantable peripheral neurostimulator, and Sacral Neuromodulation (SNM).

 Urinary Tract Infection